dmitrymomot/gokit/logger/README.md

 ## Overview

-The `logger` package provides tools for enhancing Go's built-in `log/slog` with type-safe context value extraction, consistent configuration across environments, and simplified logger setup.
-The implementation is thread-safe and suitable for concurrent use in production environments.
+The `logger` package enhances Go's built-in `log/slog` with type-safe context value extraction, consistent configuration across environments, and simplified logger setup.
+It is designed to be thread-safe for concurrent usage in production environments while maintaining zero external dependencies.

 ## Features